KMC-Workshop2024/mobiflight-panels/aircraft/airbus-a32x/pedestal/mcdu/README.md

 the top 5 indicator LEDs and used for functons such as TO Config, Cabin Call or any other function that is desired.

+**The Screen** - This MCDU is design for 5' screen, so the space on the back of this panel is more suitable for 5' screen than other size.

 This is DZUS mount compliant so it will fit in any cockpit using this mounting system (although this is optional).